Steps to success: Find a problem – Solve it.

 Here are some strategies to combat these problems.
 I identify the top three worst problem machines, then begin with the first.
 I check records for downtime and lost production capacity to do this.
 The team should have regular meetings to discuss defect elimination or continuous improvement.
 You need time and room for this work.
 Other things can cause you to loose focus and drop the ball on this task of identifying problems.
 You will be back to where you started if this happened.
 And if nothing is going wrong, keep improving the plant to form the habit.
 If you aren’t struggling to stay afloat, it’s time to swim and get ahead.

 Congrats!
 You’re about to take your first step towards improvement as a Reliability Engineer.
 If you know where, how, and what problems to search for, you’re doing just fine.
 But as mentioned before, this is only the first step.
-For more information, look out for future blogposts and check out the newly released Coaching to get your questions answered.
+For more information, look out for future blogposts and check out the Extraordinary Reliability Engineer course available for registration on Eventbrite to learn more about future steps.